 My classes are inspired by flow yoga, prana + soma vinyasa, alignment, āyurvedic and yogic philosophy.
 They are open for all levels, variations and modifications are always offered.

 My approach to teaching whether someone’s very first yoga class, fellow yoga teachers or the occasional drop-in student is: to facilitate a space to breathe, to be, and learn to listen to our own inner wisdom – with a mixture of mindfulness, light-heartedness and deep work.

 I have practised many styles of yoga with many teachers over the last 20 years.
 Vinyasa flow is my preferred style and I have found Anja to be a truly inspiring teacher.
 Her classes are a wonderful blend of asana, pranayama, mediation and sensory stimulation (music, scents).
 I especially appreciate that she nurtures a non-ego based practise and encourages self-care, kindness and honesty towards self and other.
 Very thankful and fortunate to have had her as a teacher over the last nine or so years!

 Have a look here if you want to see my articles in Om Yoga Magazine, Yoga Magazine, Huffington Post, Mind Body Green and other publications.
-And read about all the other things I love and share over Somaaroma.com (essential oils, ayurveda and self care).
+And read about all the other things I love and share on my blog (essential oils, ayurveda and self care).

-Much gratitude to my teachers Shiva Rea, Seane Corn, Barbara Harding and the Satyananda tradition Swami Nirmal, Swami Janakananda and my first teachers Hari Prem and Bjorn.
+Much gratitude to my teachers Shiva Rea, Seane Corn, Barbara Harding and the Satyananda tradition Swami Nirmal, Swami Janakananda and my first teachers Hari Prem and Bjørn.